mvjq/IrisRecognition/README.md

+# no license, free as in free beer

 # Biometric Sytem for Iris Recognition

 Abstract: This project intends to identify humans by they iris using techniques of image processing.
 Given a image of eyes, return a validation of that eyes.